xwp/wp-customize-widget-sidebar-meta/readme.md

 [![Play video on YouTube](https://i1.ytimg.com/vi/aN6Swhfch-8/hqdefault.jpg)](https://www.youtube.com/watch?v=aN6Swhfch-8)

+Notice that the purpose of this plugin is to demonstrate an approach for implementing certain functionality in the customizer.
+This plugin should not be expected to be maintained or directly supported.
+The concepts in this plugin can be incorporated into your own themes and plugins.

 The plugin requires a tiny bit of theme support, although the core themes are all supported by default.
 In order to add support, you have to register your sidebars with a `container_selector` property which points to the element that contains the `dynamic_sidebar()` call.
 In other words, given a `sidebar.php` that contains:

 ```php